aaltsys/doc-develop/cloud/04_heroku.rst

    .. image:: _images/03_heroku-3.png

-   If you are asked to download the Heroku Toolbelt, do not download.
+   .. note:: You may be asked to download the Heroku Toolbelt.
+Do not download
+      it to Cloud9; a separate installation step is used instead.